chfrank-cgn/Rancher/ec2-cluster-1/grafana-cloud/README.md

 ## Longhorn

-To get metrics from Longhorn, we can enable monitoring:
+To get metrics from Longhorn, we have enabled monitoring in the deployment:

 - `22-deployment.yaml` has a small NFS service for backup
-- `23-monitor.yaml` has the service monitor

 ## Syslog forwarding